How To Clean A Vacuum Cleaner That Smells

 We’ve discovered that using a bagged vacuum significantly reduces vacuum odors.
 Immediately upon picking it up, it seals everything into a sealed bag.
 Additionally, you may discard everything and have an (almost) fully clean and new vacuum every time you change the bag.

 We also use bagless vacuum cleaners and appreciate their convenience, however, the technique for de-stinking them is slightly different, but not significantly more complex.
-Therefore, if you find yourself in such a situation, have no fear!
+If you find yourself struggling with a hard-to-push upright vacuum cleaner, don’t worry – proper cleaning and maintenance can often resolve this issue as well!

 How To Get Rid Of Bad Vacuum Cleaner Smells